top of page

 Factors Leading to Mooring Line Failures

 Mooring line failures stem from various factors, including equipment malfunctions and human mistakes.
-It's vital to grasp these causes to prevent mooring line parting.
-This ensures the safety of both crew and vessels.
 Let's dive into the main reasons behind mooring line failures.

 Damaged or Worn Mooring Lines